p4535992/foundryvtt-automated-polymorpher/README.md

 #  FoundryVTT Automated Polymorpher

+A user interface to manage polymorpher of the actor.

+Should work with all system supported form the [warpgate](https://github.com/trioderegion/warpgate) module "mutate" function, but for now the module is only use with the Dnd5e system and the polymorph mechanism.

 ## NOTE: If you are a javascript developer and not a typescript developer, you can just use the javascript files under the dist folder

 ## Known issue/Limitation